 The next challenge after element identification is to extract the actual data values with high confidence.
-The data extraction for IQ Bot auto-extraction utilizes additional AI enhancements.
+The data extraction for Document Automation auto-extraction utilizes additional AI enhancements.

 Let’s use a common invoice field—invoice date—to explain the challenges.
 When the date field is passed to a commodity off-the-shelf OCR engine, we receive basic optical character extraction results and probability scores for the output.
 Since the element block is a “date” field, the various returned result combinations can then be sent into an AI model that determines the final output.

 There are a finite number of methods for constructing a date field and what the subset of valid alpha-numeric characters is.
 Through model training, this information is “learned” by the model and can determine with a high degree of accuracy the valid options.

 Employing a machine learning (ML) model to perform this type of analysis is more appropriate than using a series of simple rules or applying regex patterns and validation checks.
 If we were using rules and patterns to build similar capabilities, there could easily be hundreds of checks to ensure proper coverage for American date conventions.

 When we expand the problem set to include additional languages, countries, and conventions, the number of rules and patterns quickly becomes quite large.
 This makes the technique of using them poorly suited for addressing the problem.
 In contrast, by using AI, all that is required to support other languages and countries would be to retain the model with more additional samples from those languages and countries.